Lakewood Church Central Campus

-The Lakewood Church Central Campus is the main facility of Lakewood Church, a megachurch in Houston, Texas, five miles southwest of Downtown Houston and next to Greenway Plaza.
+The Lakewood Church Central Campus is the main facility of Lakewood Church, a non-denominational evangelical Christian megachurch in Houston, Texas, five miles southwest of Downtown Houston and next to Greenway Plaza.

-From 1975 to 2003 the building served as a multi-purpose sports arena for professional teams, notably the NBA's Houston Rockets.
+From 1975 to 2003, the building served as a multi-purpose sports arena for professional teams, notably the NBA's Houston Rockets.
 It was known as The Summit until 1998, when technology firm Compaq bought naming rights and dubbed it Compaq Center.
 That name was dropped when Toyota Center opened as a new and more advanced professional sports venue in the same city, and the building was leased to Lakewood Church.
 Seven years later, in 2010, the church bought the building outright.

 Construction of The Summit

 In 1971, the National Basketball Association's San Diego Rockets were purchased by new ownership group Texas Sports Investments, who moved the franchise to Houston.
 The city, however, lacked an indoor arena suitable to host a major sports franchise.
 The largest arena in the city at the time was 34-year-old Sam Houston Coliseum, but the Rockets would not even consider using it as a temporary facility.
 Plans were immediately undertaken to construct the new venue that would become The Summit.
 The Rockets played their home games in various local facilities such as Hofheinz Pavilion and the Astrodome during the interim.

 Completed in 1975 at a cost of $18 million, there was an Opening Night Spectacular called "Heart To Heart", benefitting the Baylor College of Medicine, The Methodist Hospital, and the Texas Heart Institute.
 Andy Williams was the headliner for that evening's extravaganza.
 The Summit represented a lavish new breed of sports arena, replete with amenities, that would help the NBA grow from a second-tier professional sport into the multibillion-dollar entertainment industry that it is today.
 The Omni in Atlanta (now the site of State Farm Arena), McNichols Sports Arena in Denver (now a parking lot for Empower Field at Mile High), and the Richfield Coliseum in Richfield, Ohio (now an open meadow in the process of being reclaimed by forest) were all constructed during this period and remained in service until the continued growth of the NBA sparked a new arena construction boom in the late 1990s.

 On each end of the arena was a Fair-Play scoreboard with a small two-line monochrome message center.
 Both scoreboards would be upgraded in 1986 with the addition of three front-projection videoboards on top of each scoreboard.
 The center videoboard showed live game footage, fan shots, and replays while the left and right videoboards showed slides displaying advertisements for the Rockets' (and Aeros') sponsors.